-Eighth-grade students who participated in the NAEP 2013 assessment were asked to indicate the highest level of education they thought their father and their mother had completed.
+Eighth- and twelfth-grade students who participated in the NAEP 2015 assessment were asked to indicate the highest level of education they thought their father and their mother had completed.
 Five response options-did not finish high school, graduated from high school, some education after high school, graduated from college, and "I don't know"-were offered.
 The highest level of education reported for either parent was used in the analysis.
-Fourth-graders were not asked about their parents' education level because their responses in previous NAEP assessments were not reliable, and a large percentage of them chose the "I don't know" option.
+Fourth-graders were not asked about their parents' education level because their responses in previous NAEP assessments were not reliable, and a large percentage of them chose the "I don't know" don't know" option.

-The results by highest level of parental education are shown in table 8.
+The results by highest level of parental education are shown in Table 8.